lulf/bike-baker/README.md

-# Drogue Device template

-This is a [cargo-generate](https://github.com/cargo-generate/cargo-generate) template for Drogue Device using the BBC:micro bit v2.
+# Bike-baker game

+This is a simple baking game for micro bit.
+The goal is to "bake" something based on user input, currently the button 'A'.
+Some chaos element is provided using the accelerometer, so that if you shake the device too much while hitting the button, progress will be slow.
+Once all LEDs on the matrix are lit, you have won.

+Controls:

+* Button 'A': Bake/make progress
+* Button 'B': Reset game

 ## Prerequisites